rapiddweller/rapiddweller-benerator-ce/doc/scripting.md

 * ben: rapiddwellerScript, which is the default script language
 * ftl: FreeMarker
 * js: JavaScript is shipped with Benerator GraalVM dependencies
-* py: is not enable in DEFAULT a [GraalVM](https://www.graalvm.org/downloads/) as JVM is nessesary with Python installed ( this is not supported on Windows at the moment )
+* py: is not enabled by DEFAULT - it requires a [GraalVM](https://www.graalvm.org/downloads/) as JVM
+  with Python installed ( this is not supported on Windows at the moment )

 Example:

 ```XML
 <setup>

     <execute type="js">
         let c = 1;
         const d = 6;